Questioning A Doctor's Prescription For A Sore Knee: 90 Percocets

 To determine the extent to which surgery may lead to longer-term opioid use, Brummett and his colleagues examined the insurance claims of more than 36,000 adults who had surgery in 2013 or 2014 for which they received an opioid prescription.
 None of the patients had prescriptions for opioids during the prior year.

-The study, published online in JAMA Surgery in June, [found that three to six months after surgery, roughly 6 percent of patients were still using opioids, having filled at least one new prescription for the drug.
+The study, published online in JAMA Surgery in June, found that three to six months after surgery, roughly 6 percent of patients were still using opioids, having filled at least one new prescription for the drug.
 The figures were similar whether they had major or minor surgery.
 By comparison, the rate of opioid use for a control group that did not have surgery was just 0.4 percent.

 Some insurers and state regulators have stepped in to limit opioid prescriptions.
 Insurers routinely monitor doctors' prescribing patterns and limit the quantity of pills or the dosage of opioid prescriptions.